Iwayemi-Kehinde/Iwayemi-Kehinde/README.md

-### 👋 Hi, I'm **Kehinde Iwayemi**—a 16-year-old software developer from Nigeria.
+# 👋 Hey, I’m Kehinde Iwayemi — a 16-year-old software developer and future tech leader from Nigeria.

-💻 I have been passionate about coding since the age of 11, and now I'm well-versed in the **MERN stack**, **Go**, **TypeScript**, and **C++**, with hands-on experience in **blockchain development** using **Solidity**.
-I love diving deep into complex systems and solving challenging problems.

-🌱 I'm constantly exploring new technologies, staying updated with the latest trends, and contributing to **open-source projects**.
-My long-term goal is to push innovation in areas like **neuromorphic systems** and the **metaverse**.
+## 💻 My Journey
+I started coding at 13, and today I’m skilled in the **MERN stack**, while actively mastering **blockchain development** and **data structures & algorithms** with **JavaScript**.
+Up next: diving into **Go** to sharpen my backend expertise even further.
+I believe real innovation starts early — and I’m here to prove it.

+## 🌱 How I Grow
+I stay ahead by constantly learning, building real-world projects, and contributing to open-source communities.

+## 🎯 My Mission
+My mission is to help shape the future of technology in Nigeria and beyond — inspiring a new generation of young creators, thinkers, and builders.

+## 🎮 Beyond Coding
-🎮 Outside of coding, I enjoy playing games, eating good food, and envisioning a brighter future for Nigeria’s tech landscape.
+Outside of coding, I love gaming and eating good food.

+## 🙏 Guided by Faith
-🙏 Guided by my faith and a strong respect for GOD, I strive to make an impact through technology and inspire young developers around the world.
+Guided by faith and a deep respect for **GOD**, I’m committed to using my skills to make a real difference.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com//in/iwayemi-kehinde/)
 [![Twitter](https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter)](https://twitter.com/K61145Iwayemi)